Updated April 2026

 Before recommending anything, an ERP consultant works to understand how your business actually operates.
 That means looking at your current processes, identifying where things break down, and establishing what a new system needs to do.

 This stage matters more than most businesses expect.
-Many ERP projects run into problems because the system gets configured around how the old system worked, not around how the business should work.
+Many ERP projects run into problems because the system gets configured around how the old system worked.
+It should be configured around how the business should work.

 System Selection